Lycée Français de Vienne

 Lycée Français de Vienne ("French Lycée of Vienna") is a French curriculum secondary school in Alsergrund, Vienna.

-The Lycée Français de Vienne is one of the world's largest schools accredited by the Agency for French Teaching Abroad (AEFE) and has more than 2000 students.
+It is directly operated by the Agency for French Education Abroad (AEFE), an agency of the French government.
+The Lycée Français de Vienne is one of the world's largest schools accredited by the AEFE and has more than 2000 students.

-The private school shares its boarding school with Theresianum.
+The private school (private from the standpoint of Austria) shares its boarding school with Theresianum.

-Furthermore, the school is currently renowned for its excellence.

-Academic Results
+Academic results

 French Baccalauréat

 The Lycée Français de Vienne has the following results: